For More Dates & Times: Click Here

 - Job Description: Write a detailed job description specifically targeting an non-traditional volunteer.

-Jacob Johnson is a native of the beautiful state of Colorado and is now studying English at BYU.
+Jacob Johnson is a native of the beautiful state of Colorado.
 He loves being outdoors and is grateful for Utah’s beautiful national and state parks.
 Jacob has volunteered with wonderful nonprofit organizations in Utah, including TeensACT and Community Action in Provo.
-After graduating from BYU next April, he plans to continue his education with a Masters in Public Administration.
-He is passionate about all things related to local government.
+Jacob, a recent graduate of BYU, will begin a Master in Public Administration this fall.